When Do Cockroaches Come Out?

 Daily Cycle: Hiding Spots and Active Periods

 Cockroaches are primarily nocturnal creatures that prefer to stay hidden during the day.
 They seek out dark, warm, and moist areas to rest and hide from potential threats.
-Common daytime hiding spots include cracks and crevices, behind refrigerators, under sinks, and within piles of clutter.
+Common daytime hiding spots include:

 As night falls, cockroaches become more active as they emerge from their hiding places in search of food and water.
 This nightly activity is heavily influenced by the absence of light, as cockroaches are known to avoid illuminated areas.
 The cover of darkness provides them with a sense of security to explore and forage.